DanEdens/Resume/resume.md

 ---

-## Chili's Grill and Bar
+## Chili's Grill and Bar - Lead Prep Cook
 > 4570 TX-121, Lewisville, TX 75056 - (214) 494-6341
-> Prep Cook: 01/2016 to 06/2018
-1. Motivated food industry worker offering over 5 years of experience.
-1. Lead Prep team, Maintained a show-ready kitchen for Chili's Test location
+### Lead Prep team, Maintained Show-ready kitchen for Chili's Test location in Castle Hills, TX

-1. Took part in Franchise showcases and assisted in Marketing events such as filming TV commercials.
+- Took Key part in Franchise showcases and assisted during Marketing events such as filming TV commercials.
-1. Worked closely with corporate offices to help field test timely and effective ways to improve menu recipes and standards.
+- Worked with Corporate to help Field test new Products and Improve upon standards.

+    > Developed Mobile Apps for Kitchen Use:
-1. Created a hands-free Recipe app for the kitchen's tablet.
+    > 1. Hands-Free Recipe App for Kitchen Tablet.
-1. Created Cooling log and Inventory tracking app.
-1. Collected data on the accuracy of daily On-hand food quantities for a 6-month period.
-This Resulted in Improved Daily prep list efficiency.

----

-## Chili's Grill and Bar
-> 190 Williamson Blvd, Ormond Beach, FL 32174 - (386) 672-7760
-> Prep Cook: 06/2014 to 09/2015
+    > 2. Mobile App for collecting Cooling log Data and scheduling Oven timers.
+    > 3. Mobile App for collecting Data on the accuracy of Daily On-hand Food Quantities

 ---